mihaigabriel1992/sailthru-mobile-ios/README.md

 ### Full Content

-1.Choose a **Release** from the GitHub release menu, which lets your retrieve a zip archive of the release.
+1.Choose a **Release** from the GitHub release menu, which lets your retrieve a zip archive of the release, which includes every file in this repository.
 This archive is equivalent to older distributions that you received from your Sailthru account manager.

 2. Clone the proper repository version using **git**, then checkout the desired release (which is prefixed by a 'v' character).
 On the command line this would take the form of: